 By Morgan Lentz

-To learn more about how you can join the community of motivated and ambitious students in Grand Canyon University’s Honors College, visit our website or click the Request More Information button.
+If you feel called to join the tight-knit community of motivated student leaders in Grand Canyon University’s Honors College, visit our website or use the Request More Information button on this page.